Glossary of Terms

 21 CFR 820

 21 CFR 820 is applicable to manufacturers of finished medical devices that are sold in the United States, including foreign manufacturers who import devices.
 Some medical device manufacturers might be subject only to certain requirements, depending on the operations they are engaged in.
-The FDA enforces 21 CFR 820 regulations.
+The FDA enforces these regulations, and manufacturers must achieve full compliance with the new QMSR by February 2, 2026.